parallel-forecast/AI-dict/docs/dictionary.md

 An outlet widely viewed as a credible source publishes a news article that attests to something having happened.
 (Note: announcing that a researcher or company claims something, is potentially a [Credible technical announcement](#credible-technical-announcement), but not a credible media report in this sense.)

 Examples:
+* Articles in CNN, Fox News, or the New York Times witnessing an event.
+* CNN reporting that AlphaGo won 4 of 5 matches against Lee Sedol

 Non-examples:
+* Personal or Corporate blog-posts.
+* Preprints claiming results

+___

+### Credible technical announcement

+Any item in:
+* Blog-post co-authored by at least one of the researchers, or pre-print posted to arXiv or similar, along with either a working example of outputs or demo version of the system, or credible media reports of the systems operation.
+* Peer-reviewed (published) paper in a well-known journal, even without outputs, demos, or media reports.
+* Second-hand report from a trusted academic or technical source providing at least as much information as the median acceptable blog post.

+Examples:
+* Arxiv preprint announcing AlphaGo, along with media reports of winning against high-level players.

+Non-examples:
+* ArXiv preprint announcing success at cold fusion.
+* Claims in media by the authors or designers.
+* Paper in a pay-to-publish, minimally peer-reviewed journal without working code or examples of output.

+___

+### Deep Learning

+(Disputed / Unclear) A set of techniques currently used in machine learning involving neural networks with many layers, and related structures.

+Definite Examples:
+* Neural Networks, including recurrent neural networks, convolutional neural networks, transformers, and similar with hundreds of layers

+Unclear / Disputed Examples:
+* Neural Networks with five or ten layers
+* Generative adversarial networks, which involve multiple neural networks
+* Future potential advances in machine learning that are in some ways similar to current neural networks.

+Non-examples:
+* Single layer neural networks
+* Linear regression
+* Theorized general intelligence systems based on other approaches.

 ___